Science-Based Weight Loss Guide: Sustainable Strategies That Work

 Healthy Weight Loss vs Crash Dieting

-Many diets promise fast results.
-These often lead to temporary weight loss.
+Many diets promise fast results, but these often lead to temporary weight loss.

 Healthy weight loss focuses on sustainable habits.

-A safe and sustainable weight loss rate is usually:
+A safe and sustainable rate of weight loss is usually 0.5–1 kg per week.

 This allows your body to adapt without extreme stress.